 JUNIOR LIEN OBLIGATIONS.
-As of the date of delivery of the Bonds, the County will have outstanding three series of Junior Lien Obligations (including the Bonds and excluding the Refunded Bonds), which are sewer revenue bonds that are secured solely by a lien and charge on Revenue of the System.
+The County has outstanding three series of Junior Lien Obligations, which are sewer revenue bonds that are secured solely by a lien and charge on Revenue of the System.
 The lien on Revenue of the System that secures the Junior Lien Obligations is subordinate to the liens that secure the Parity Bonds and the Parity Lien Obligations, but senior to the liens that secure the Multi-Modal LTGO/Sewer Revenue Bonds, any Subordinate Lien Obligations, and the SRF Loans and PWTF Loans.